web3/web3.js/docs/docs/guides/Web3_Utils_module/Mastering_web3-utils.md

 1. This function `toNumber` returns Hexadecimal value in number format Hex -> number: `console.log(utils.toNumber("0xa"));`

-2. This function `hexToNumberString` will convert Hexadecimal value into anumber and returns it in string format Hex -> string(number): `console.log(utils.hexToNumberString("0xa"));`
+2. This function `hexToNumberString` will convert Hexadecimal value into a number and returns it in string format Hex -> string(number): `console.log(utils.hexToNumberString("0xa"));`

 3. This function will `toBigInt` returns the number in a big integer format